ShahriarAbrarHimel/ShahriarAbrarHimel/README.md

 <h3 align="center">MERN-Stack Website Developer || Android & Cross-platform App Developer</h3>

-I'm Himel, also known as Shahriar Abrar Himel I am a professional Full Stack Web developer having core expertise in developing high-quality, interactive, pixel-perfect, and responsive web applications using React.js & PHP I have 2+ years of experience in PHP ,MYSQL ,Bootstrap ,JQuery ,Java Script ,C/C++, and Python..
-I have worked in almost all PHP frameworks.
-I am a lead of 15 developers and pretty confident to provide right solutions for all complex queries.
-My websites have custom features based on your needs.
-Whether you need CRM ,CMS ,business ,content based ,business management website
+I am Shahriar Abrar Himel, also known as Himel, a seasoned Full Stack Web developer with a strong focus on crafting top-notch, interactive, and responsive web applications using React.js and PHP.
+With over 2 years of experience in PHP, MYSQL, Bootstrap, jQuery, JavaScript, C/C++, and Python, I possess comprehensive expertise in various aspects of web development.

+Throughout my journey, I have immersed myself in multiple PHP frameworks, honing my skills and becoming well-versed in tackling intricate challenges.
+As a lead, I have successfully managed and guided a team of 15 developers, ensuring the delivery of optimal solutions for complex queries.

+My websites are tailored to meet your specific requirements, incorporating custom features that align perfectly with your needs.
+Whether you seek a CRM, CMS, business management, or content-based website, I can provide the ideal solution.

-I am interested in Web Applications and everything in its orbit.
-I fascinated by web programming, developing apps and building websites.
-I am gaining knowledge and ideas working in this area.
-I am keen to gain more experience in the field.
-My goal is to build applications that are scalable and efficient under the hood while providing engaging, pixel-perfect user experiences.
+Web Applications have always been my passion, and I find immense fascination in web programming, app development, and website building.
+Continuously seeking knowledge and exploring innovative ideas in this domain, I am eager to expand my expertise and gain further experience.

+My ultimate goal is to create scalable and efficient applications, delivering seamless user experiences with pixel-perfect precision.

 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="60"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> 😊</em>

 ![](https://img.shields.io/badge/Profile%20views-2894-black)

 -  I’m currently working on my MERN Stack
--  I’m currently learning Php,JS,Python,React,Laravel
+-  I’m currently learning Python
 -  I’m looking to collaborate on Full stack web development
 -  I’m looking for help with Backend & APIs
--  Dreams: Become a world's no 1 full-stack web developer.
+-  Dreams: Become the world's no 1 full-stack web developer.
--  Ask me Programming, Web Development, Web Design, Web Applications, Web Hosting
+-  Ask me about: Programming, Web Development, Web Design, Web Applications, Web Hosting
 -  How to reach me: [info.shahriarabrarhimel@gmail.com](mailto:info.shahriarabrarhimel@gmail.com)
 -  Pronouns: He/Him (Himel)
 -  Fun fact: I want to travel the whole world